-The number of coronavirus cases in East Dunbartonshire increased by 102 over the bank holiday weekend which saw the end of all Covid-19 restrictions, official figures show – and one more death was recorded.
+The number of coronavirus cases in East Dunbartonshire increased by 138 in the last 24 hours, official figures show – and one more death was recorded.

 In England, Scotland and Northern Ireland, if one person tests positive for the virus more than 90 days after the first infection, two infection episodes will be recorded, according to the UK Health Security Agency.

-There was also one more coronavirus death recorded in the latest four-day period in East Dunbartonshire.
+There was also one more coronavirus death recorded in the latest 24-hour period in East Dunbartonshire.

-It means there have been four deaths in the past week, which is the same as the previous week.
+It means there have been six deaths in the past week, which is the same as the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Dunbartonshire.